Trusted Vedic Astrology Platform

 Yogas, Dashas & AI Synthesis

-The engine identifies Rajayogas, Doshas, Kaal Sarp phases, and the running Vimshottari Dasha chain.
-The AI Astrologer can then answer questions directly against this computed data.
+The engine identifies Rajayogas, Doshas, Kaal Sarp phases, and the running Vimshottari Dasha chain down to the current Antardasha.
+The AI Astrologer can then answer specific questions directly against this computed chart data.

 Jyotish is applied mathematical astronomy — and our engine treats it that way.

-AstroKund doesn't interpolate or round planetary positions.
-Every Kundali, Panchang limb, and transit degree is computed fresh using high-precision geocentric ephemeris data, with full corrections applied for the observer's exact location.
+AstroKund does not interpolate or round planetary positions.
+Every Kundali, Panchang limb, and transit degree is computed fresh using high-precision Swiss Ephemeris data, with full topocentric corrections applied for the observer's exact birth location — not a generic geocentric average.

 Swiss Ephemeris Integration & Topocentric Correction

-We query the Swiss Ephemeris (the same database used by professional Jyotish software globally) and apply topocentric corrections for the observer's latitude, longitude, and elevation above sea level.
-This ensures the ascendant and house cusp degrees reflect the sky as seen from the birth location — not a generic geocentric average that ignores where the person was actually standing.
+We query the Swiss Ephemeris — the same astronomical database used by professional Jyotish software globally — and apply topocentric corrections for the observer's latitude, longitude, and elevation above sea level.
+This ensures your ascendant and house cusp degrees reflect the sky as seen from the actual birth location, not a generic geocentric average.

 The Lagna (D1) chart is the foundation, not the complete picture.
 AstroKund computes all 16 Shodashvarga divisional charts — the D9 Navamsha for marriage and dharma, D10 Dashamsha for career karma, D60 Shashtiamsha for subtle karmic residue.
-Separately, the Ashtakavarga bindu grid calculates the directional strength of every planet across 56 sensitive chart points, giving Jyotishis the numeric precision needed for transit timing analysis.
+Separately, the Ashtakavarga bindu grid calculates directional strength for every planet across 56 sensitive chart points — giving Jyotishis the numeric precision needed for accurate transit timing analysis.

 For Developers & Businesses